 - GESHONS: Final Honours Geographical Science

-Victorian Institute of Earth and Planetary Sciences (VIEPS)
+You must enrol in 5 Victorian Institute of Earth and Planetary Sciences (VIEPS) short courses or equivalent.

 Several short courses taught by members of staff from Monash and affiliated universities are aimed at broadening and extending your undergraduate knowledge, as well as illustrating the integration and common principles that apply to many parts of the geosciences.